The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Natural pressure release

-- Add the seasoned vinegar mix to the glass (or wooden) bowl with the warm rice.
+- Add the seasoned vinegar mix.
 Gently fold it through the rice with a rice paddle in a slicing motion to combine, carefully coating each grain of rice with the mixture.

 - Cover the rice with a clean damp kitchen towel and allow it to cool to room temperature before using it for sushi – about 30 minutes.